kukuu/integration/severless-computing-v-containers.md

 ## How are serverless computing and containers similar?

 Both are cloud-based, and both greatly reduce infrastructure overhead – serverless computing more so than containers.
 In both kinds of architecture, applications are broken down and deployed as smaller components.
 In a container-based architecture, each container will run one microservice.
+The server machine is broken down into environments.
+Each can serve as a container and can run applications on their own independently of one another.
+Multiple containers can run on the same machine independently of one another.
+They share the same Kernel and OS, and are better used for deploying and managing microservices.

 ## What are microservices?